 - Maintaining a public register of those authorized to practise.

-- Ensuring members of the public can submit complaints, and taking action when needed.
+- Ensuring members of the public can submit complaints, and take action when needed.

 - Taking action against non-registrants engaging in unlawful practice and unlawful use of restricted titles.